mehulagg/gitlab_test/doc/administration/pages/index.md

 1. Copy the `/etc/gitlab/gitlab-secrets.json` file from the **GitLab server** to the **Pages server**.

-1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) for the changes to take effect.

 1. On the **GitLab server**, make the following changes to `/etc/gitlab/gitlab.rb`:

    ```ruby